Skip to main content

 SSP Reward-Free Regret Bounds Goal-Oriented

-Gaussian Process Optimization and Kernel Methods Completed
+Gaussian Process Bandits Completed

 Gaussian Process Optimization and Kernel Methods diagram

-Gaussian Processes Kernel Methods Bayesian Optimization Sketching
+Gaussian Processes Bayesian Optimization Bandits

 Determinantal Point Processes (DPPs) Completed